fsr-de/docs/statutes.md

 *This translation is for information purposes only and is not legally binding.*

-These Statutes came into effect by resolution of all members at a General Meeting on XX.XX.XXXX.
+These Statutes came into effect by resolution of all members at a General Meeting on 03.05.2021.

 ## § 1 Scope